QubesOS/qubes-doc/user/managing-os/debian/debian.md

 ### Unattended Upgrades

-Some users have noticed that on upgrading to Stretch, the unattended-upgrade package is installed.
+Some users have noticed that on upgrading to Stretch, the `unattended-upgrade` package is installed.

 This package is pulled in as part of a Recommend chain, and can be purged.

-The lesson is that you should carefully look at what is being installed to your system, particularly if you run dist-upgrade.
+The lesson is that you should carefully look at what is being installed to your system, particularly if you run `dist-upgrade`.

 ### Package installation errors in Qubes 4.0